travisjeffery/mocha-teamcity-reporter/README.md

 ### Record hook failures
-Record failures for hooks such as before/after etc Please note this will probaly be made default in the next major version
+Record failures for hooks such as before/after etc Please note this will probably be made default in the next major version

 * Environment variable: RECORD_HOOK_FAILURES=true
 * Reporter option: recordHookFailures=true